Samsung Galaxy S8 review

 The Samsung Galaxy S8 isn’t the cheapest phone on the market by any stretch of the imagination; in fact, it’s one of the most expensive.
 You’re really paying for that screen.

-In the UK, you’re going to be looking at between £40-£45 per month to get this phone without an upfront cost and with a few gigabytes of data, or you can purchase it SIM-free for a whopping £689.
+In the UK, the contract price is already dropping rapidly.
+Some deals offer the phone for way less than £30 per month with a substantial amount of internet included.
+To find the best deal for you, check out our selection of the best Samsung Galaxy S8 deals in the UK.

+Or, you can purchase it SIM-free for a whopping £639.
+We've seen the price fluctuate to a little bit below that mark but the price has moved both up and down in the past.

 In the US you're going to pay between $30 to $31.25 a month for this phone with a 24-month contract through American carriers like Verizon, AT&T, Sprint and T-Mobile.
-Their contract pricing isn't cheap.

-For $724.99, there will be an unlocked Samsung Galaxy S8 in the US that's now available for pre-order from Samsung and set to deliver (in black) on May 31.
+For $724.99, there's an unlocked Samsung Galaxy S8 in the US.
 If you want to go SIM-free right away or want any other unlocked color, you'll have to pay off one of the carriers first.

-In Australia, you’re looking at a shade under AU$1,200 to get your hands on this phone.
+In Australia, you’re looking at a shade under AU$1,200 to get your hands on the phone outright.
+On a contract from the major Aussie telcos, prices start at around AU$65/month for basic options (the latter price will get you 500MB of data and $300 worth of calls and texts from Virgin Mobile), but if you want something a little more substantial (ie. with more than a couple of gigs of data), there are quite competitive plans starting at around AU$70/month from Optus, with Telstra's better offerings (such as its 5GB 'M' plan) costing AU$85 or more.

 The slightly good news is that you’re at least getting a 64GB version of this phone in all territories; the presence of a microSD slot means Samsung won’t be launching multiple variants of the phone in different regions, instead offering a decent amount of storage as standard and giving users the option to add to that if they so wish.

-The Galaxy S8 launch is being staggered around the world, with the US getting its hands on the phone on April 21.

-Officially the UK and Australia will get the S8 from April 28, but multiple retailers are offering pre-order deals that will enable you to get it from April 20 (with some throwing in gifts such as a free Gear VR) so check your local retailer to see what’s happening there.

-We spent a week thoroughly testing the new Samsung Galaxy S8 - watch our video below to see how we got on.
+We spent a week thoroughly testing the Samsung Galaxy S8 when it first came out - watch our video below to see how we got on.

 Not seeing eye to eye